HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/BackEnd Web Developer.md

 Welcome to the Back-End Web Developer Interview Preparation !
 This resource is designed to help you ace your Back-End Web Developer interviews with confidence.

+A back-end web developer is a professional who specializes in the development and maintenance of the server-side of websites and web applications.
+They primarily focus on creating the core architecture, databases, and functionality that power a website or application.
+Back-end developers work closely with front-end developers and designers to ensure seamless integration between the user interface and the server-side.
+They are proficient in programming languages such as PHP, Python, Ruby, or Java, and are experienced in using frameworks like Node.js or Django.
+Their responsibilities include writing clean and efficient code, optimizing performance, and ensuring the security and scalability of web applications.

 ## 🚀 Overview

 Whether you're a seasoned Back-End Web Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Back-End Web Developer interviews to help you prepare and succeed.